asupraja3/asupraja3/README.md

 ## Supraja Aravamudhan: AI/ML Engineer | MLOps Specialist | GenAI

 I am an **AI/ML Engineer** with 5+ years of experience specializing in designing and deploying **robust machine learning and Generative AI pipelines**.
-My focus is on **productionizing AI models** for high-stakes environments, specifically across finance, healthcare, and enterprise analytics.
+My focus is on **productionizing AI models** for high-stakes environments.

 I specialize in **MLOps, distributed computing, and cloud-native solutions** to transform prototypes into scalable, business-critical applications.